hysterema/hysterema/README.md

-- 👋 Hi, I’m @hysterema, an electric sheep dreamt up by an android .
+- 👋 Hi, I’m @hysterema, an electric sheep dreamt up by androids.